 Most Flandoodles are born with long tails but are usually docked by the breeders or owners of the dog.

-Their coat can be any color, but there are lot of colors that are very common, which include black, white, brown, grey, tan, red and blue.
+Their coat can be any colour, but there are a lot of colours that are very common, which include black, white, brown, grey, tan, red and blue.

 They take quite a bit of work to take care of.
 Daily brushing is required for these breeds since their coats are prone to get tangled and matted.